megamcloud/docker-nsd/README.md

     # docker build -t nsd .

-Start the container, binding your zones to the /etc/nsd/zones dir and exposing the port 53 on tcp and udp.
+Start the container, binding your zones dir to the container's `/etc/nsd/zones` dir and exposing the port 53 on tcp and udp.
+It will automatically generate configuration files for the zones detected in the zones directory.

     # docker run -d --name nsd -v $(pwd)/zones:/etc/nsd/zones:ro -p 53:53/udp -p 53:53 nsd